 As you can see, the query is the same, but the results are completely different.
 And, it’s easy to see that the new algorithm update is more relevant and provides the required information to the searcher.

 The recent algorithm update from Google makes use of “Bidirectional Encoder Representations from Transformers,” shortly known as BERT.
 Without complicating you, let’s explain what BERT is in simple terms: It’s a tool that uses natural language processing techniques using AI and tons of data to deliver more relevant and contextual results.

 To phrase it in simpler terms, it understands what you are looking for by looking at the phrasing of your search query, and delivers optimized results.

 However, BERT is smart – and returns results based on travel requirements for Indians to the USA.

 How does this impact you?

-You need to revise and revamp your SEO strategies going forward.
+You need to revise and revamp your SEO strategies just like a professional SEO Agency and move forward.
 Instead of optimizing content to satisfy the search engine bots – think keyword stuffing, link building – you have to start focussing on building content that offers value to the end-user.